markomanninen/verbalai/README.md

    ```
    pip install -r requirements.txt
    ```
    Optional MP3 output support requires `ffmpeg` libraries installed as well as `PyAudio` and `PyDub`.
-You may install them with:
+You may install Python modules with:
    ```
    pip install -r requirements_mp3.txt
    ```
+   but `ffmpeg` requires installing its own libraries: https://ffmpeg.org/

 4. Set up the environment variables:
    - Create a `.env` file in the project root directory or copy `.env.example` to `.env`.